The Lofton Scholarship Fund

 - David W. Edgerley, Senior Vice President, Brokerage and Acquisitions, Scheer Partners

-- Keasha N. Haythe, CEcD, Business Development Associate, Anne Arundel Economic Development Corporation
+- Keasha Haythe, CEcD, Business Development Manager, Anne Arundel Economic Development Corporation

 - Michael S. Lofton, CEcD, retired